Florence Crittenton High School

 New mothers receive at least six weeks of homebound academic and social-emotional support while on school maternity leave.
 In addition, teen mothers enrolled at the high school are able to participate in concurrent enrollment college courses, allowing them to take remedial coursework and first-year classes while still receiving the social-emotional support and child care from Florence Crittenton Services which helps them to succeed.

-The newly constructed high school, which opened in August 2015, has a state-of-the-art STEM classroom and a Certified Nursing Assistant program with paid internships.
+The high school has a state-of-the-art STEM classroom and a Certified Nursing Assistant program with paid internships.
 It also has a new gymnasium with safe and appropriate fitness equipment for pregnant and parenting students for physical education classes as well as after-school opportunities for the whole family, including yoga, playgroups, and dance classes.

 The staff and teachers at Florence Crittenton always pushed me to work hard.
 They believe in me so much that eventually I also believed in myself.Lupe, Class of 2016

 Populations Served: Girls ages 14 – 21 who are pregnant or parenting

 Capacity: 250 students

 Geographic Boundaries: We accept young mothers from across Metro Denver area, including Highlands Ranch to Greeley.

 Location: 55 South Zuni Street, Denver, CO 80223